axdelafuen/maui-combobox/README.md

-    DropdownOpenImageSource   : Image when dropdown is open V DropdownImageTint         : Image Tint - if you overwrite background, this changes the image color DropdownShadow            : Draw a shadow on the dropdown DropdownSeparator         : Show separators between items in the dropdown
+    DropdownOpenImageSource   : Image when dropdown is open V DropdownImageTint         : Image Tint - if you overwrite background, this changes the image color DropdownShadow            : Draw a shadow on the dropdown

 ## Author